 The southern region of Limburg hosts the Chemelot Campus located in the Sittard-Geleen area.
 It provides a hub for companies involved in chemical and materials research.
 The most well known is probably DSM, a materials and life sciences company with head office in Heerlen.

 The city of Utrecht hosts the large Utrecht Science Park in the life sciences and biomedical fields and is home to over 100 companies.
 Cutting-edge research includes diagnostics, therapeutics, oncology and stem cells.

 Utrecht is also a hotspot for ICT (information and communications technology) and the gaming industry.
 ICT companies present include Capgemini, Fujitsu and Oracle; in terms of gaming the city has the Benelux HQs of both Nintendo and Ubisoft plus many game development start-ups and research facilities.

-To sum up, expats coming to the Netherlands with a good and marketable skill set should be able to prosper.
+To sum up, expats coming to the Netherlands with the right experience and a marketable skill set should be able to prosper.
 With over 450 multinational companies alone present in Amsterdam, there are many diverse opportunities to forge a new career path.